 Squarespace uses a WYSIWYG (What You See is What You Get) editor, meaning there’s no need to learn code.
 That said, there are several customization options, which creates a steeper learning curve, so Squarespace is a better option for those with more tech know-how.

-Basic plans start at $12 per month, with a free trial available.
-The Business plan is the most popular at $18 per month and offers advanced website analytics, fully integrated e-commerce functionality, the ability to sell unlimited products, and other robust features.
+The Personal plan start at $16 per month, with a free trial available.
+The Business plan is the most popular at $23 per month and offers advanced website analytics, fully integrated e-commerce functionality, the ability to sell unlimited products, and other robust features.
+The Basic Commerce plan costs $27 per month that offers tools to grow your business, and the Advanced Commerce plan costs $49 per month providing all the essential advanced functions.

 Weebly’s advantages as a website builder are low cost and accessibility for beginners and the less tech-savvy.
 They don’t offer boatloads of template options, but what’s available is clean and polished.